donovanglover/nix-config/help/vim.md

 Note that text deleted is also copied into vim's hidden buffer.
 There is no need for a "cut" command since copying things is handled automatically by vim.

 Repeat the last operation with `.`.
 This is really powerful when you want to perform the same action multiple times.

+If you want to repeat the last operation on multiple lines, simply press `<C-v>` to enter visual block mode, select the lines you want to operate on, then execute `.` on them.

 ## Basic Commands